dotlang/language/README.md

 I will follow 3 rules when designing this language:

 1. **Simple**: Easy to learn, read, write and understand.
 Consistent and logical, as much as possible.
 Software development is complex enough.
-Let's keep is as simple as possible and save complexities for when we really need it.
+Let's keep the language as simple as possible and save complexities for when we really need them.
-2. **Powerful**: It should enable developers to handle large and complex softwre projects, with relative ease (even at runtime with hot code reload).
+2. **Powerful**: It should enable developers to develop, maintain and operate large and complex software projects, with relative ease.
 3. **Fast**: Performance of the final output should be high.
 Much better than dynamic languages like Python.
 Something like Java.

 I know that achieving all of above goals at the same time is something impossible so there will definitely be trade-offs where I will let go of some features to have other (more desirable) features.
 I will remove some features or limit some features in the language where I think it will help achieve above goals.
 One important guideline I use is "convention over configuration" which basically means, I will prefer a set of pre-defined rules over keywords in the language.